-The road to hell is paved with good intentions and with scams conducted using only the information you can get from an ID card taped to a cafeteria’s window.
-Although the Portuguese card is an electronic one, the vast majority of use cases of identity proof (special highlight for…banking!) are still handled as if we didn’t leave the hideous yellow paper identity card behind.
+The road to hell is paved with good intentions and scams conducted using only the information you can get from an ID card.
+Although the Portuguese card is electronic, several use cases of identity proof are still handled as if we didn’t leave the hideous yellow paper identity card behind.

 Finally, there’s gaining access to online accounts (email, social networks, e-commerce, etc.).
 With a combination of name, date of birth, and photo, one can get a positive match on one of these accounts, and then social engineer one’s way into password reset/recovery.
 One might even get the “mother’s maiden name” security question!
-For a Portuguese citizen, this particularly easier to obtain, because it’s part of one’s full name — but having both paretns’ full names on the back of the card is a convenient way of telling which of those middle names by the dozen is the magic answer.
+For a Portuguese citizen, this particularly easier to obtain, because it’s part of one’s full name .
+However, having both parents’ full names on the back of the card is a convenient way of telling which of those middle names by the dozen is the magic answer.

 Through all these scenarios, there’s also the possibility for an attacker to get your valuable information from…you!
-After tying the information in the identity card to a telephone number (again, social engineering), an attacker can pose themselves as a legitimate customer service representative (well, they do know your full name, date of birth, ID number, tax payer number, …) claiming to be solving some problem with your account.
+After tying your identity to a phone number, an attacker can pose as a legitimate customer service representative solving a problem with your account.
+Remember, they do know your full name, date of birth, ID number, tax payer number, … .

-The above examples are described with the Portuguese social and institutional fabric in my mind, but they’re easily applicable elsewhere, with some high-profile cases showing just that.
-Amazon is vulnerable to this type of hack.
+I’ve described the above examples with the Portuguese social and institutional fabric in my mind, but they’re easily applicable elsewhere.
+Some high-profile cases show just that: Amazon is vulnerable to this type of hack.
 So is Apple.

 In conclusion, as a strong piece of advice:

-- If you find a lost identity card (or any type of personal document), hand it at the nearest police station or to a police officer.
-The time and money cost of asking for a replacement ID card are peanut compared with the potential consequences of exposing someone to identity theft — so you’re doing someone a bigger favour by acting like this.
+- If you find a lost ID card (or any type of personal document), hand it at the nearest police station or to a police officer.
+The cost of asking for a replacement ID card is peanuts compared to the potential consequences of exposing someone to identity theft — so you’re doing someone a bigger favour by acting like this.

 - If you run a store of any sort, either not accept any lost documents (and direct people to the authorities) or accept them and keep them in a safe place for some days before handing them to the authorities.
 Never put anyone’s documents on display!